Pasadena Healing — Our Story

-I practice psychodynamic, depth-oriented psychotherapy with people suffering from depression, addiction, anxiety, posttraumatic stress, relationship problems, and personality pathology.
-I integrate aspects of many other schools of therapy when I believe they could be helpful, including cognitive therapy, behaviorism, and family systems.
-I also incorporate elements of mindfulness practice into both individual and group therapy, and I encourage my patients to develop a meditative practice independent of our work together.
+I practice Long-Term Psychodynamic Psychotherapy (LTPP) with individuals and couples facing depression, anxiety, addiction, trauma, relationship problems, and personality issues.
+I incorporate elements of mindfulness practice into both individual and group therapy, and I encourage my clients to develop a meditative practice independent of our work together.

-I believe that enhancing personal wellbeing, improving relationships, and maintaining sobriety can be achieved when a person embarks on a courageous journey of self-exploration in the context of a secure therapeutic relationship.
-I strive to empower my patients to make sense of their life stories; integrate uncomfortable thoughts, emotions, and memories into awareness; and live more authentic, effective, and meaningful lives.
+I believe enhancing personal wellbeing, improving relationships, and maintaining sobriety can be achieved when a person embarks on a courageous journey of self-exploration within a secure therapeutic relationship.
+I strive to empower my clients to make sense of their life stories; integrate uncomfortable thoughts, feelings, and memories into awareness; and live more effective and meaningful lives.